-ADL New York/New Jersey is proud to be able to provide you with an opportunity to participate in the Glass Leadership Institute (GLI), a nationally recognized leadership development program, designed specifically for a select group of young professionals as an up-close and personal opportunity to expand your knowledge about one of the nation’s leading civil rights organizations.
+ADL New York/New Jersey is proud to be able to provide you with an opportunity to participate in the Glass Leadership Institute (GLI).
+GLI provides the next generation of leaders (in their 20s to early-40s) with an inside look into one of the nation’s leading civil rights organizations.
 The purpose of GLI is to build a base of leaders who are knowledgeable about the organization’s work and are committed to ensuring the vitality of the organization.
 All applicants will have an interview, on a rolling basis, after submitting their application.
 Participants are selected because of their interest in ADL’s mission and our assessment that the individual is interested in learning the skills needed to be a leader in the community.

-In order to provide you with this leadership opportunity and for ADL to continue “to stop the defamation of the Jewish people and to secure justice and fair treatment to all”, all GLI participants must agree to the following requirements and are expected to commit to various activities during the 10-month program as follows:
+All GLI participants must agree to the following requirements and are expected to commit to various activities during the 9-month program as follows:

-- Be an Ambassador for ADL – The GLI program introduces a select group of young professionals to the important work of ADL and the full range of issues on the ADL agenda.
+- Be an Ambassador for ADL – The GLI program introduces a select group of emerging leaders to the important work of ADL and the full range of issues on the ADL agenda.
 The purpose of this 10-month program is to build a base of leaders who are knowledgeable about ADL’s work and committed to ensuring the vitality of the agency and its mission – to stop the defamation of the Jewish people and secure justice and fair treatment for all.

-- Attend Scheduled Sessions – Attend all monthly sessions scheduled on Thursday evenings from September through June.
+- Attend Scheduled Sessions – Attend all monthly sessions scheduled on Wednesday evenings from September 2023 through June 2024.
+Unless otherwise noted in advance all sessions will be held in person in New York City.
 A calendar for the year will be sent before the start of the program.
 We recognize that emergencies and conflicts may arise and a session may have to be missed.
 If more than one session is missed without permission, you will be at risk of not graduating from the program.

-- Personal Financial Commitment – Participants are asked to contribute a minimum gift of $250 to the ADL NY/NJ 2020 annual campaign.
-Your $250 GLI participant gift will be collected in September.
+- Personal Financial Commitment – Participants are asked to contribute a minimum gift of $1,000 to the ADL NY/NJ 2023 annual campaign.
+Your $1,000 GLI participant gift will be collected in September.
 Installment payment plans by credit card or check are also available.
-This gift does not include the $300 registration fee & hotel stay at the 2021 National Leadership Summit.
-This fee will be collected separately from those attending the conference.
-Please contact Kelsey Kiser at firstname.lastname@example.org, regarding scholarship opportunities.
+This gift includes the registration fee at the 2024 National Leadership Summit.

 Culmination of the Glass Leadership Institute: